Drug Policy Innovation In Disease Diagnosis

 As for the approach to offenders, it was too easy to choose incarceration for those that committed low-level offenses.
 Addicts were treated as the criminal, not as ill.
 This new drug policy meant a plan to send offenders into treatment options rather than the easy option of jail.
 There was also a plan to combat trafficking on the Southwest border.
 This not only focused on decreasing availability, but it also focused on the criminal actions of the supplier, not the addict.

-At the time, the policy was welcome by the American Society of Addiction Medicine who said, “we support their efforts to put in place evidence-based public health answers that will improve bring those suffering.”
-There were hopes that this was a significant turnaround in the viewpoint on drug addition.
+At the time, the policy was welcomed by the American Society of Addiction Medicine who said, “we support their efforts to put in place evidence-based public health answers that will improve bring those suffering.”
+There were hopes that this was a significant turnaround in the viewpoint on drug addiction.

 This could only lead to greater accessibility of treatment options, better drug testing procedures, less stigma, and a more compassionate outlook.
 Four years have passed since this medication policy on health care for addicts, and amendments have been made.

 Two years later, the Obama Administration updated their drug policy.
 This allowed them to highlight their ongoing goals for drug welfare and healthcare in the US.

-They were keen to talk about some of the improvements that were within the past four years in the early stages of this 21st-century program.
+They were determined to talk about some of the improvements that were within the past four years in the early stages of this 21st-century program.

 These were positive steps on each of the three areas of interest: